Crystal skipper

-The crystal skipper (Atrytonopsis quinteri) is a species of butterfly in the family Hesperiidae that is found only along a 30-mile (50 km) stretch of barrier islands in North Carolina.
+The Crystal skipper (Atrytonopsis quinteri) is a species of butterfly in the family Hesperiidae that is found only along a 30-mile (50 km) stretch of barrier islands in North Carolina's Crystal Coast.
 The skipper was first discovered in 1978 and the paper describing it as a full species was published in 2015.

 Distribution

-The crystal skipper is endemic to Bogue Banks and Bear Island in North Carolina, USA.
+The Crystal skipper is endemic to Bogue Banks and Bear Island in North Carolina, USA.
 Bogue Banks is approximately 25 miles long and Bear Island is about 3.5 miles long.
 The skipper is also found on several human-made dredge spoil islands within the vicinity of these two natural barrier islands.

 Bear Island, part of Hammocks Beach State Park, is completely undeveloped and has the largest skipper population.
 The second largest population is at Fort Macon State Park, on the eastern end of Bogue Banks.
 The remaining populations are smaller and scattered between these two state parks.

 Taxonomy and common name

 Burns described Atrytonopsis quinteri as a full species, and details differences in anatomy with related species A. hianna, A. vierecki, A. lunus, A. pittacus, A. python, A. margarita, and A. cestus.
 The species was believed to be either 1) a full species in the genus Atrytonopsis, 2) a subspecies of A. hianna (the dusted skipper), 3) a subspecies of A. loammi (which some consider to be a subspecies of A. hianna), or 4) the same species as A. loammi.
 Field guides and checklists often group Atrytonopsis new species 1 with A. loammi.
 How A. quinteri differs from the very similar A. loammi of coastal Florida is unclear, as Burns does not discuss differences with that species.

-A formal common name has not been given for this species, but the most frequently used one is the crystal skipper.
-It is called the crystal skipper because it is native to the section of the North Carolina called the Crystal Coast and because it has white spots on its wings that look like crystals.
+A formal common name has not been given for this species, but the most frequently used one is the Crystal skipper.
+It is called the Crystal skipper because it is native to the section of the North Carolina called the Crystal Coast and because it has white spots on its wings that look like crystals.

 Life cycle

-The crystal skipper has two broods per year.
+The Crystal skipper has two broods per year.
 The first brood emerges from the chrysalis stage from mid-April to mid-May.
 Adults from this brood mate and the females then lay eggs.
 The eggs hatch into caterpillars, which feed, grow and then undergo pupation to form a chrysalis.
 After metamorphosis, the second brood adults emerge between mid-July and mid-August.
 The caterpillars from this brood will grow until fall and then overwinter.
 The following spring they complete metamorphosis and the cycle repeats.
 Therefore, the adults in the spring of the second year are the grandchildren of the brood from the previous spring.

-The crystal skipper lays its eggs on seaside little bluestem, Schizachyrium littorale, and the caterpillars feed on this grass.
+The Crystal skipper lays its eggs on seaside little bluestem, Schizachyrium littorale, and the caterpillars feed on this grass.